 Shore Capital downgraded Boohoo to 'sell' and said the company's share price did not reflect the risks created by allegations of mistreatment of workers in its supply chain.

-Medica Group revealed on Wednesday that chairman Roy Davis had acquired 75,000 ordinary shares in the London-listed teleradiology firm.
+Live Company Group revealed on Wednesday that chairman David Ciclitira had acquired 2.
+05m ordinary shares in the AIM-listed children's entertainment and education brand.

 PPHE Hotel Group confirmed on Wednesday that it was welcoming guests back to its hotels, following the launch of its 20-step 'Reassuring Moments' programme, alongside the Radisson Hotel Group.